St Andrew's Church, Chippenham: Organ

 The organ is a large three-manual and pedal instrument with 46 speaking stops.
 It retains much pipework from the organ by Brice Seede of 1752, together with the fine case façade.
 Pedal pipes and mechanical stop-changing facilities were added by Holdich in 1852.
 In 1879 the instrument was rebuilt by Gray and Davison when it was moved from its original west gallery location to a north aisle organ chamber.
 Further additions were made in the 20th century: the organ was converted to pneumatic action by Adkins in 1931, a detached console with electro-pneumatic controls was installed in a further rebuild by Percy Daniel & Co. in 1965, and further alterations were made by Coulson in 1986.

-Cultural events
+Cultural and other events

-The church is also used non-liturgically by a number of local groups (orchestras and choirs) as their performance venue.
+The church is also a focus for many civic events and is used by a number of local groups (orchestras and choirs) as a performance venue.

-Recitals and concerts are organized from time to time.
-Local schools (primary and secondary) use the church for their Christmas events, generally during the full week prior to Christmas.
-Some also use the church for concerts at other times.
+Local schools (primary and secondary) use the church for their Christmas events.